OPEN-NEXT/wp2.2_dev/README.md

 A [GitHub personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) is required because the Python scripts will use it for GitHub API queries.
 Future versions may make this optional if none of the repositories passed to the data-miner `osmine` are hosted on GitHub.

-Currently, the code is set up to be run from source and has been tested on updated versions of GNU/Linux operating systems including [Red Hat Enterprise Linux](https://redhat.com/en/technologies/linux-platforms/enterprise-linux) 8.3 and [Debian](https://www.debian.org/) 10.
-While effort has been made to keep the Python scripts platform-agnostic, they have not been tested under other operating systems such as [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution)-derivatives, [Apple macOS](https://www.apple.com/macos/) or [Microsoft Windows](https://www.microsoft.com/windows/) as they are rarely used for hosting code such as this.
-Viewing and interacting with the user-facing dashboard `osdash` has been tested with the [Mozilla Firefox](https://www.mozilla.org/firefox/) 85 web browser.
+Currently, the code is set up to be run from source and has been tested on updated versions of GNU/Linux server operating systems including [Red Hat Enterprise Linux](https://redhat.com/en/technologies/linux-platforms/enterprise-linux) 8.3 and [Debian](https://www.debian.org/) 10.
+While effort has been made to keep the Python scripts platform-agnostic, they have not been tested under other operating systems such as [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution)-derivatives, [Apple macOS](https://www.apple.com/macos/) or [Microsoft Windows](https://www.microsoft.com/windows/) as they are rarely used for hosting code such as this (especially the latter two).
+Viewing and interacting with the proof-of-concept dashboard `osdash` has been tested with the [Mozilla Firefox](https://www.mozilla.org/firefox/) 85 web browser.

-With the tools [`git`](https://git-scm.com/) and [`pip`](https://pip.pypa.io/) installed, run the following commands in a terminal session to retrieve the latest version of this repository and prepare it for development and running locally (usually for testing):
+On your server, with the tools [`git`](https://git-scm.com/) and [`pip`](https://pip.pypa.io/) installed, run the following commands in a terminal session to retrieve the latest version of this repository and prepare it for development and running locally (usually for testing):

 ```sh
 git clone https://github.com/OPEN-NEXT/wp2.2_dev.git
 pip install --user -r requirements.txt
 ```

-The [`git`](https://git-scm.com/) command will download the files in this repository onto your local system into a directory named `wp2.2_dev`, and [`pip`](https://pip.pypa.io/) installs the Python packages listed in [`requirements.txt`](./requirements.txt) required for `osmine` and `osdash` to work.
+The [`git`](https://git-scm.com/) command will download the files in this repository onto your server into a directory named `wp2.2_dev`, and [`pip`](https://pip.pypa.io/) installs the Python packages listed in [`requirements.txt`](./requirements.txt) required for `osmine` and `osdash` to work.

 For production, one could run the code on a self-hosted [Web Server Gateway Interface (WSGI)](https://docs.python.org/3/library/wsgiref.html) [Flask](https://palletsprojects.com/p/flask/) server.
-Setting up a WSGI server is beyond the scope of this documentation, but it may be easier use a pre-configured WSGI instance such as on platforms like [PythonAnywhere](https://eu.pythonanywhere.com/) (where [the demo instance](https://opennextwp22.eu.pythonanywhere.com/) is hosted).
+Setting up a WSGI server is beyond the scope of this user guide, but it may be easier use a pre-configured WSGI instance such as on platforms like [PythonAnywhere](https://eu.pythonanywhere.com/) (where [the demo instance](https://opennextwp22.eu.pythonanywhere.com/) is hosted).
 To do so, please follow the instructions [here](https://csyhuang.github.io/2018/06/24/set-up-dash-app-on-pythonanywhere/) where `from dashing_demo_app import app` would be replaced by `from osdash import app`.

 **Optional:** Configure the port at which the dashboard can be accessed in testing mode.
 This is done by modifying the the last line of `osdash/__main__.py`:
 ```python